slesinger/mujbasic/README.md

-# MujBASIC - Custom BASIC ROM Replacement for Commodore 64
+# Hondani Shell - Custom BASIC ROM Replacement for Commodore 64

 A custom BASIC ROM replacement for the Commodore 64, written in 6502 assembly using KickAssembler.
 This project assumes running on Commodore Ultimate or Commodore 64 with Ultimate Cartridge for networking capabilities.